iacobo/wuziqi/README.md

 Completely FOSS, no ads, no trackers, nothing unnecessary.
 Just a clean, offline, 2-player boardgame app.

+## How to play

+Players take turns placing their stones on the grid.
+The first player to place 5 of their colour in a row (vertically, horizontally, or diagonally) wins.

 ## Donate 🕊️

 This app is free, but if you can afford to, please consider donating to these charities: